interrogator/corpkit/README.md

 ## Ways to use *corpkit*

 As explained earlier, there are three ways to use the tool.
-Each is demonstrated briefly below.
+Each has unique strengths and weaknesses.
+To summarise them, the Python API is the most powerful, but has the steepest learning curve.
+The GUI is the least powerful, but easy to learn (though it is still arguably the most powerful linguistics GUI available).
+The interpreter strikes a happy middle ground, especially for those who are not familiar with Python.

 ## Interpreter